 Their pacifism hadn't prevented my father from joining the US Army Air Force in 1942.

 His war was testing B25s over Kentucky.
 The casualty rate was 25%, but he survived those odds to marry my mother, who he had met in Boston.
 The Irish girl said he wasn't his type, until she saw his convertible.

 They married and started having kids.

 Four was not enough.

 They stopped at six.

 We were a happy family living on the South Shore of Boston.
-My father worked for the phone company.
-He was an executive.
+My father worked as an electrical engineer for the phone company.
 His two loves were his family and my mother.

 'Angie' liked to wear her hair in a bouffant.

 Sadly in 1996 my mother passed a year after my younger brother Michael.